Long distance observations: Landscape (object) features

 Every landscape feature has its own color, texture, form, and brightness.

-The easiest feature to recognize from the distance is definitely the form.
+The easiest feature to recognize from a distance is definitely the form.
 Mountains act as domes, beacons, buttes, or steep objects (triangles, protrusions, etc.).
 The second element, which can help with recognizing the distant object is its color and texture.
 In the case of mountains, especially not forested we can see their structure changes annually (summer-winter) by the presence of snow coverage.
 The color pattern of the landscape comes along with its brightness.
 Brightness makes the object more or less visible against the background.
 When the object's surface is brighter the light is reflected more effectively.
-It makes the reflected beam from this object stronger and more capable to reach the distant observer.
-The object illuminance influences on the scattering coefficient.
+It makes the reflected beam from this object stronger and more capable of reaching the distant observer.
+The object illuminance influences the scattering coefficient.

-Additionally, we can take into account also the anthropogenic features of the object, which come down to the artificial light emission or reflection.
+Additionally, we can take into account the anthropogenic features of the object, which come down to the artificial light emission or reflection.
 Some skyscrapers can perfectly reflect the sunlight, producing glitters visible far away.
 On the other hand, if an object shines during the night, can be also visible much further than normally would be.

 Light reflection at angle of incidence

 The important element here is the plane of incidence, which is the angle between a ray incident on the surface and a perpendicular line to the surface at the point of incidence.
 In a practical sense, the angle of incidence is always equal to the angle of reflection.
 When the light source is low above the horizon, the light beam can be almost parallel to the surface producing the grazing incidence.
 Concluding, the observer can see the reflected beam on the surface exactly at the plane of incidence.
 This plane of incidence determines the Sun glitter appearance, which exact pattern is determined by the precise location of the watcher.

 It is composed of a multitude of suns stating as the little mirror, as a perfectly smooth surface can contain one glint.
-These glints are rather elliptical with an aspect ratio depends on the observer's altitude.
+These glints are rather elliptical with an aspect ratio depending on the observer's altitude.
 Along with the low position of the bright source of light above the horizon comes the light reflectance value, which gradually increases as the source of light is lower above the horizon.
 Since latitude plays a role in the elevation of the Sun above the horizon, light penetration is always less at higher altitudes.
 The light reflection on the water body has a diffuse character, which means, that the angle of incidence does not appear as a straight line.
-Its border is usually very fuzzy with gentle reduction of single glitters when moving away from the major line.
+Its border is usually very fuzzy with a gentle reduction of single glitters when moving away from the major line.
 At the end of every line of light reflection, an observer can spot sudden darkening of the horizon called the Contrast triangle, which can push the visibility threshold a bit beyond.